Atashnezhad/PDC_Cutter_Interaction_2D/README.md

 * The cutter positions including the distance from the bit center and hight are taken into account.
 * The PDC cutter interaction model uses matrixes for simulating the position of cutters.
 * The matrix is initialized with zero and is updated to new values taking the cutters positions into account.
-* The regions with higher cutter interactions are lighter (white) compares to regions with less interactions (black).
+* The regions with higher cutter interactions are lighter (white) compares to regions with fewer interactions (black).
 * The computer model was developed in R.
 * The user can change the simulation resolution.
-Two visualiztions are presented in this Kernel.
+Two visualizations are presented in this Kernel.

 ---
 ### Steps for modeling:
-The following Steps are taken for developing a computer model for PDC cutter interaction visualization.
+The following steps are taken for developing a computer model for PDC cutter interaction visualization.

 #### Step 1:
-Define the size of matrix in accordance with the elements.
+Define the size of the matrix in accordance with the elements.
 The matrix is named matrix base MB.

 #### Step 2
 Define the simulation resolution.

 #### Step 3:
-Define base matrix.
+Define the base matrix.

 #### Step 4:
 Define the shape function (i.e. circle) and rearrange it base on x.

 #### Step 5:
-Define the min and max of shape in cartesian coordinate.
-The circles are on top of x axie and therefore the y min is 0 and the y max is Dc.
+Define the min and max of shape in the cartesian coordinate.
+The circles are on top of the x-axis and therefore the y min is 0 and the y max is Dc.

 #### Step 6:
 Turn y_min_cartesian & y_max_cartesian to elements.